Dzekanaa/PlasticSurgery-Website/wp-content/plugins/metform/readme.txt

 == Flexibility ==
 MetForm, the contact form builder gives you full flexibility to build any form on the fly with Elementor.
 For example, you can create a referral form to get referral feedback from your users.
 This makes MetForm a referral marketing solution.
 Also, you can collect feedback scores by manually creating a client feedback form where your customers can give scores on your products.
 As a result, you can find out which products or features, your customers prefer the most.
 Through this, you will also get an idea of users' journey which help you to unlock new services for providing a better user experience.
 The exciting part is that MetForm’s lite version offers all these facilities.
 That’s why the lite version of MetForm becomes beneficial as well.

-Want to make any complex form with a lite version of a plugin? or complex style? no problem you can build any type of form with MetForm’s lite version.
-Like you want to use an image or video under a form and want to show the user, you can do so… use any Elementor addons inside the MetForm builder form without any restrictions.
+Want to make any complex form with a lite version of a plugin? or complex style? no problem, you can build any type of form with MetForm’s lite version.
+If you want to use an image or video under a form and want to show the user, you can do so… using any Elementor addons inside the MetForm builder form without any restrictions.

-MetForm built with Elementor.
+MetForm is built with Elementor.
 Every field is an Elementor widget that can be rearranged by dragging and dropping.
-Moreover, you will find lots of demos of multi-step, conditional, feedback, event, job application, booking, custom social signup, product registration, etc forms in this WordPress beginner-friendly form builder.
+Moreover, you will find lots of demos of multi-step, conditional, feedback, event, job application, booking, custom social signup, product registration, etc. forms in this WordPress beginner-friendly form builder.
 Again, you can collect testimonials through WordPress testimonial forms.